 Citations are publications that use Tocris products.

 Currently there are no citations for α-Conotoxin PnIA.
 Do you know of a great paper that uses α-Conotoxin PnIA from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area